nrkno/dotnetskolen/README_EN.md

     └── Tests.fs
 ```

 For now, the project and test files for the integration test project are exactly the same as those for the unit test project (except for the project name).
-The difference between unit and integration tests becomes clearer when we write the tests in [step 5](#step-5---unit-tests-for-domain-model) and [step 9](#step-9---implement-web-api), respectively.
+The difference between unit and integration tests becomes clearer when we write the tests in [step 5](#step-5---unit-tests-for-the-domain-model) and [step 9](#step-9---implement-web-api), respectively.

-##### Running integration tests
+##### Running the integration tests

 To run the tests in the integration test project, you can use the following command